fhillipgcastillo/hackernews-react-apollo/README.md

 * newLink: Receive realtime updates when a new link is created
 * newVote: Receive realtime updates when a vote was submitted

+### Notes:
+* to initialize the server, remember to install the dependencies with npm install
+* Reploy is needed with prisma so need to run: npm run prisma deploy